Tank1334/Onboarding-Newbies/chapter_02/final_exercise_03.md

 **Reflection and Planning:**

 - Review the CI/CD pipeline's execution and ensure every stage completes successfully.
 - Plan any further enhancements or optimizations you might want to introduce to the pipeline.

-Congratulations on completing Day 08!
-You've successfully set up a complete CI/CD pipeline, paving the way for efficient, automated, and reliable development workflows.

 ## **Action Items:**
 - **CI/CD Pipeline Review:** Discuss the CI/CD pipeline with your mentor and seek feedback on the implementation.